Statistical and Computational Complexities of BFGS Quasi-Newton Method for Generalized Linear Models

+Another alternative is to use a different distance metric instead of an adaptive step size to improve the convergence of GD for the low SNR setting.
+More precisely, \cite{Mirror_Descent} have shown that the mirror descent method with a proper distance-generating function can solve the population loss corresponding to the low SNR setting at a linear rate.
+However, the linear convergence rate of mirror descent, similar to GD with Polyak step size, also depends on the condition number of the problem, and hence could lead to a slow convergence rate.

-An alternative approach is using the update of Newton's method to handle the ill-conditioning issue in the low SNR case as well as eliminating the need to estimate the optimal function value.
-As we show in this paper, this idea indeed addresses the issue of poor curvature of the problem and leads to an exponentially fast rate with contraction factor $\frac{2p-2}{2p-1}$, when the sample size is infinite.
+A natural approach to handle the ill-conditioning issue in the low SNR case as well as eliminating the need to estimate the optimal function value is the use of Newton's method.
+As we show in this paper, this idea indeed addresses the issue of poor curvature of the problem and leads to an exponentially fast rate with contraction factor $\frac{2p-2}{2p-1}$ in the population case, where $p$ is the degree of the polynomial link function.
 Moreover, in the high SNR setting, Newton's method converges at a quadratic rate as the problem is strongly convex and smooth.
 Alas, these improvements come at the expense of increasing the computational complexity of each iteration to $\mathcal{O}(d^3)$ which is indeed more than the per iteration computational cost of GD that is $\mathcal{O}(d)$.
-These points lead to the following question: {\textit{Can we find a method that performs well in both high and low SNR settings at a reasonable per iteration computational cost? }}
+These points lead to this question: